Please contact the appropriate library personnel with questions regarding any of these services.

 You can check out media materials for classroom use, as well as place these items on reserve.
 As with books and photocopies, please complete the Reserve Request Form to place items from either the library's (or your own personal) collection on reserve.
 Students can check out media reserve materials for a specified time (2 hours, 4 hours, or 1 day), which you can indicate on the form.
 Various types of media can be found in our online catalog by limiting your search to the location “Circulating Media Collection” or “Closed Media Stacks.”

 Please allow 48 hours for processing materials for the reserve collection (not including weekends).
-Contact Greg Dawson to check out media materials for classroom use and place media materials on reserve.
+Contact Karen Oliver to check out media materials for classroom use and place media materials on reserve.

 NOTE: To schedule MEDIA EQUIPMENT, please contact Information Technology at x2063.